Craigharrison79/MS3-Recipes/README.md

 ## Building Constraints

 - The owner is building the site for the first time and is still learning Python, Flask, MongoDB and materialize.
-If could hinder the owners application to build the overall features on this platform.
+The lack of knowledge could hinder me from fulfilling the owners overall look and features on this platform.
-- Time: to implementing feature due to learning new technical skills.
+- Lack of time: to implement features due to learning new technical skills.

 ## Structure